 Davidson also alleged in her complaint that male workers were paid more money for doing the same jobs as female staffers.
 The complaint was later dropped.

-4. Denson Graduated From George Washington University, Where She Studied Journalism & Spanish
+5. Denson Graduated From George Washington University, Where She Studied Journalism & Spanish & She Has Also Worked as an Actress

 Jessica Denson graduated from D.C.’s George Washington University in 2007 with degrees in journalism and Spanish.
 While she was at George Washington’s School of Media & Public Affairs, she worked on the university’s news station, GW-TV, including as the host of “White House Weekly.”
 She also wrote for the student newspaper, the GW Hatchet.